lltfm/openness/works/the_epitomes_of_openness/contemplations/memento-amaris.md

 [<img src="../../../images/mandalas/mandala-memento_amaris.jpg" width="512"/>](../../../images/mandalas/mandala-memento_amaris.jpg)

+### How do we remember we are loved?

-### Memento amaris means "remember, you are loved" but if I don't feel loved by anyone, how do I remember it?
+Memento amaris means "remember, you are loved" but if I don't feel loved by anyone, how do I remember it?

 [Openness GPT v11](../../saltem_hoc/README.md#openness-gpt-v11):